YogeshChinnapurappa/lseg-code-challenge/README.md

 How to Execute:
 ---------------
+Run Maven : mvn clean install
 Run the Main function : com\lseg\CumulativeReturnCalculatorMain.java
  console input : Enter As of Date (YYYY-MM-DD)  [e.g:- 2015-06-30] console input : Enter Base Date (YYYY-MM-DD) [e.g:- 2015-02-01]
  IF the date formats are correct, the value printed on the console: